Homebaked Bakery – The power of communities to ‘level up’ for themselves

 What followed was an ambitious attempt by members of the local community to save the bakery and take ownership of the local area to steer development to benefit residents.
 It all started with an arts project, 2 up 2 down, which worked with local people to rent out the bakery space and use it as a site for public discussion on planning the future of the area.
 It was decided by residents that the bakery should be re-opened as a community led business and in June 2012 Homebaked Bakery Co-operative was formed.
 The following year a community land trust (CLT) was formed to take on responsibility for the development of the bakery building and future community assets.

 In October 2013, Homebaked Bakery was opened as a social enterprise dedicated to feed, employ and train the local community with an absolute commitment to improve the local area.
-The bakery’s strapline is ‘more than a pie’ with the shop employing local people, running training courses and using the space as a hub for the community.
-What started as a small business has now grown to a thriving social enterprise which was turning over £500,000 a year pre-pandemic, employing 16 people and supporting many more through its training programmes.
-90% of the business’s income came directly through trading.
-Football income from matchdays is used to subsidies affordable prices and the business’s pies have attracted national fame and recognition, being placed in the top three medal winners at the British Pie Awards three years running (the Oscars of the pie industry!).
-The bakery also works with other local institutions such as schools and nurseries and has a strong connection with the football club next door.
+The bakery’s strapline is ‘more than a pie’ with the shop employing local people, running training courses and using the space as a community hub.
+What started as a small business has now grown into a thriving social enterprise turning over £500,000, employing 16 people and supporting many more through its training programmes.
+Pre-COVID-19, 90% of the business’s income came directly through trading.
+Football income from matchdays is used to subsidies affordable prices and the business’s pies have attracted national fame and recognition